-For 100 end-users (20 simultaneous users), a typical hardware configuration is:
+For 100 forwarding users (20 simultaneous users) and/or 20 simultaneous reverse users, a typical hardware configuration could be:

 - HDD: 200 GB

-Note that CacheGuard-OS may be installed for a minimal number of users on a mini computer.
+Note that it is possible to install CacheGuard-OS on a mini computer configured for 5 users and implemented as a firewall and/or forwarding proxy only.
 The minimum hardware configuration for 5 users is as follows:

 - x86/x64 Architecture